 In partnership with Cray and simulation software vendor ANSYS, Prof. Blocken conducted the first aerodynamic simulation and wind tunnel test of a full peloton of 121 cyclists and, in the process, set a world record in CFD simulation.

 With almost 3 billion calculation cells, the Peloton Project simulation was the largest ever in sports and the largest using commercial CFD software anywhere.

 Simplified mathematical models commonly assumed the resistance to be reduced to 50 or 70 percent that of an isolated rider.
 Those numbers are actually 10 times too high.
 Teams used them to set strategy such as determining when a cyclist should try to escape the peloton.
 And it could explain why so few breakaways actually succeeded.

 Professor Blocken’s study, for the first time, systematically investigated drag reductions in two pelotons of 121 cyclists each.
 The simulations were validated by four wind tunnel tests, including one with a peloton of 121 models.

 The results showed that the drag of all cyclists in the peloton decreased compared to that of an isolated rider — but in the mid-rear section, the reduction plunged to between 5 and 10 percent the drag of an isolated rider.

 That’s up to 10 times less than previous assumptions, and it benefits almost half the cyclists in a peloton.

-Even better, join Cray and ANSYS for a live webinar on July 5 or July 10.
-Professor Bert Blocken will be our special guest!
-Save your spot now to hear first-hand about the largest CFD modeling ever done in sports, the challenges of properly meshing such an extreme geometry, and the impact of cycling aerodynamics on elite athletes.
+Or watch this on-demand webinar featuring Cray, ANSYS, and special guest Professor Bert Blocken.
+You’ll hear about the largest CFD modeling ever done in sports, the challenges of properly meshing such an extreme geometry, and the impact of cycling aerodynamics on elite athletes.